 Dubai Desert Classic Predictions, Betting Odds & Top Picks

-- Tyrrell Hatton heads the betting for an event that started in 1989
+- Two-time winner Rory McIlroy is favorite for an event that started in 1989

 Dubai Desert Classic Odds

 The odds for this tournament are provided by DraftKings Sportsbook.
 Click on the odds below to head to DraftKings Sportsbook and place a bet.

 |Collin Morikawa||+1000 |

 |Thomas Pieters||+2200 |

 Sergio Garcia won this event in 2017 and has an excellent record in the UAE.
 The wind could also help his cause so back him to win at +2200 with DraftKings Sportsbook.